 The ABA Center on Children and the Law has demonstrated a long standing interest in the issues specific to older youth in and transitioning from foster care.
 On October 7, 2008, President Bush signed the “Fostering Connections to Success Act” (P.L.
 110-351) into law.
-Find relevant publications about youth transitioning out of care, as well as relevant ABA Policy at www.americanbar.org
+Relevant publications about youth transitioning out of care, as well as relevant ABA Policy.

 The Colorado Court Improvement Program created training around Educational Law in the Child Welfare System.
-Educational Law in the Child Welfare System is a Multi-disciplinary Curriculum for Improvement of understanding the Child Welfare System. for the curriculum.
+Educational Law in the Child Welfare System is a multi-disciplinary curriculum for improvement of understanding the Child Welfare System.

 Fostering Connections Act of 2008

-For a better understanding of the journey through Foster Care click here for a visual representation.
+A visual representation for a better understanding of the journey through Foster Care.

 Meeting the Educational Needs of Students in the Child Welfare System